dgaboria/Landscape_ecology/README.md

 # Landscape_ecology
-Datasets and R scripts for reconstructing Holocene fire (charcoal-based) and vegetation (pollen-based) dynamics in lowland and hill lakes of northwestern Quebec
+Datasets and R scripts for reconstructing Holocene fire (charcoal-based) regimes and vegetation (pollen-based) dynamics in lowland and hill lakes of northwestern Quebec

 All datasets are classified in the following branches:
 -Age_depth_models